John Lynch (American football): Broadcasting career

 On November 23, 2008, Lynch joined NFL on Fox in the broadcasting booth as a color commentator, and was paired with Chris Rose and Kevin Burkhardt.

 Lynch was officially inducted into the Broncos Ring of Fame on October 23, 2016, in a ceremony at Sports Authority Field at Mile High, joining kicker Jason Elam and linebacker Simon Fletcher in the class of 2016.
-A month later, he was inducted into the Buccaneers Ring of Honor in a ceremony at Raymond James Stadium.
+A month later, Lynch was inducted into the Buccaneers Ring of Honor in a ceremony at Raymond James Stadium.

 Executive career

 San Francisco 49ers

-On January 29, 2017, Lynch was named the general manager of the San Francisco 49ers.

-On January 16, 2020, Lynch was named as the Pro Football Writers Association 2019 NFL Executive of the Year after the 49ers finished atop the NFC West with a 13–3 record.
+While Kyle Shanahan was still offensive coordinator for the Atlanta Falcons and considering taking the head coaching position for the San Francisco 49ers, John Lynch contacted Shanahan and asked him to keep him in mind for the general manager position.
+A short time later, Kyle Shanahan introduced John Lynch to Jed York, and he was then hired as the general manager on January 29, 2017.
+He was named the 2019 Executive of the Year by the Pro Football Writers Association after the 49ers finished atop the NFC West with a 13–3 record.
+Lynch signed a contract extension and was given the additional title of "president of football operations" in September 2023.
+On August 30, 2024, Lynch was named to the NFL Competition Committee by commissioner Roger Goodell.

 Personal life

 Lynch is married to Linda Allred, the older sister of his close friend and former NFL tight end John Allred.
 He and Allred had a run-in during a 1997 NFL game that resulted in Allred almost getting knocked out from a hit.
 His father, John Lynch Sr., is a retired radio executive in San Diego, a founder of the sports talk station XEPRS-AM 1090.
-His son Jake Lynch currently plays football at Stanford.
+His son, Jake, played football at Stanford from 2018 until 2021.